Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Chromatic polynomials of graphs

-$Proof.$ Let $v \in V(G)$, $d(v)=5$, $\Gamma(v)=\{v_{1},v_{2},v_{3},v_{4},v_{5}\}$, in which adjacent relations are shown in Figure 3.3.
-The chromatic polynomial of graph $G$ can be calculated by applying Lemma 3.2 repeatedly.
-If parallel edges appear in the process, reserve only one edge and use wheel graph $W_{5}$ to represent the chromatic polynomial of a maximal planar graph.
-In this way, we can obtain that
+\begin{proof} The maximal planar graph $G$ is represented by $G[{\Gamma(v)\cup \{v\}}]$ in the following derivation.
+The chromatic polynomial of $G$ can be calculated by applying Lemma 3.1 repeatedly.
+If parallel edges appear in the process, reserve only one edge excluding $W_2$.
+We use wheel $W_{5}$ to represent the chromatic polynomial of a maximal planar graph.
+In this way, we can obtain

-By Lemma~(\ref{th4}), the chromatic polynomial of the first graph at the righthand of the last equation is $tf(G-v,t)$.
-Therefore, we can obtain that
+By Lemma \ref{th4}, the chromatic polynomial of the first graph at the righthand of the last equation is $tf(G-v,t)$.
+Therefore, we have